 - Your shower drains into the black water tank.

-There are a few different possible reasons why your RV shower won’t drain.
-But the most common one is actually the most obvious as well, which is that your tank is simply full.
-If this is not the case, though, you can go on and inspect any visual traces as to why your shower is not draining.
+There are a few different possibilities as to why your RV shower won’t drain.
+The most common one is actually the most obvious as well, which is that your tank is simply full.
+If this is not the case, though, you can go on and look for any visual traces as to why your shower is not draining.
 Some of these include clogged drains or blocked vents.

-If you’re still not sure what could have caused the problem, you can check the list below for further details and see what seems to best explain your situation.
+If you’re still not sure what caused the problem, check the list below for further details and see what seems to best explain your situation.

 The Grey Water Tank is Full.